microsoft/azure-health-data-services-toolkit/docs/concepts.md

 ## Pipelines

 Pipelines allow you to hook into existing .NET hosting platforms to build custom operations.
-Currently, there are two types of pipelines that you can use in this SDK.
+Currently, there are two types of pipelines that you can use in this toolkit.

 - **WebPipeline** for use with ASP.NET Web APIs in Azure App Services or other ASP.NET hosting platforms.
 - **Azure Function pipeline** for use with Azure Functions as an isolated process.